KaiHotz/react-formik-ui/README.md

 </div>

 ## Overview
-React-Formik-UI is a simple component libarary, composed out of pure HTML form elements like: form, input, select, checkbox, radio and textarea.
+React-Formik-UI is a simple component library, composed out of pure HTML form elements like: form, input, select, checkbox, radio and textarea.

 The Idea behind React-Formik-UI is to make the composition of forms with React and Formik even easier,